How are COGS vs. Operating Expenses Different?

 Depreciation is calculated as the CapEx amount divided by the useful life assumption – the number of years that the PP&E will provide monetary benefits – which effectively “spreads” the cost out more evenly over time.

-At first glance, COGS and operating expenses (OpEx) might appear virtually identical with minor differences, but each provides distinct insights into the operations of a company.
+At first glance, COGS vs. operating expenses (OpEx) might appear virtually identical with minor differences, but each provides distinct insights into the operations of a company.

 COGS shows how profitable a product is and if changes are necessary, like price increases or attempting to lower supplier costs.